A Jedi's Fight - A Star Wars Fan Fiction Story

 In a few words Madine told Han Solo the content of the intercepted message.

 "Interesting development.
-What is this guy expecting to happen?"
+What is our opponent expecting?"
 He commented.

 Han started to laugh.